 Skip to Content

-When was the last time you traveled without your family?
-I can count the number of times I’ve been away from my family for a night or two on one hand — and have fingers to spare.
-All these trips have been for business, usually speaking engagements.
-Each time I do it I rediscover a wonderful truth: As much as I love traveling with my family, sometimes having a hotel room all to myself is….nice!
+Until Teen Traveler hit high school I could count the number of times I’d been away from home without my family on one hand — and have fingers to spare.
+All these trips have been for business and each time I was reminded of a wonderful truth: Having a mom’s time-out is…nice!

 after your meeting, take a mini mom cation